-To help stop the spread of COVID-19 you should continue to:
+To help stop the spread of COVID-19 every should continue to:

 The government has produced card templates and mobile phone images to be used if you or a loved one has difficulties or concerns in maintaining social distancing.

 Wearing a face covering helps to stop the spread of COVID-19.
 Even if you are wearing a mask or face covering, you should still keep your distance and follow good hygiene.

 In England people, over the age of 11 years, are required by law to wear a face mask or covering in many indoor settings.
 You can see the full list here.
-In Wales, face coverings must be worn in all indoor spaces.
+In Wales, face coverings must be worn in all indoor public spaces.
 You can read more here.

 There are some limited exemptions to the wearing of face masks and this includes: